Last Updated on November 6, 2024 by Paola Castillo

 5. Transfer the mixture to the baking dish.
 Cover and bake for 30-40 minutes or until the tops are golden brown.

 Pumpkin pie that’s vegan AND made with only five ingredients?
 Yes, please!
-This recipe uses coconut milk in lieu of cow’s milk PLUS better-for-you sweetener maple syrup, which also adds vitamins, minerals, and antioxidants.
+This recipe uses coconut milk instead of cow’s milk PLUS better-for-you sweetener maple syrup, which also adds vitamins, minerals, and antioxidants.

 Recipe: 5-Ingredient Vegan Pumpkin Pie